Process your grief healthfully and creatively - even IF you haven't done art since you were a kid.

 Enroll if you also want to acquire skills that will help you face other life challenges outside of just grief.
 And most importantly, join us if you’re willing to process your thoughts and emotions, creatively.
 I'm so excited to meet you!

 How much time does it take to complete a course?

 Each course is different, so find a course that interests you and check out the time estimation for that specific one.
 If you're in a season where you're feeling short on time, Grief Art 101 is a good place to start.
 Grief Art 101 can be completed anywhere from 40 min. to 1.5 hours, depending on your pace (plus, it's only $5 USD!).

 Is there an online community to help with support?

 Every course has a built-in community where students can share comments and ask questions.
-The Master (Your Grief) Course and Holidays After Loss and the Master Course come with a private Facebook group for the instructor & students to interact, as well as to share questions, struggles, and especially victories with one another!
-Participation in the group is completely on your terms, though, so feel free to engage as much as you want/need.
+The Master (Your Grief) Course and Holidays After Loss come with an additional private Facebook group for the instructor & students to interact, as well as to share questions, struggles, and especially victories with one another!
+Your participation in course communities is completely on your terms, though, so feel free to engage as much as you want/need.

 I might not understand your exact loss, but I have been there, when it feels like life has lost all its color.